 He learned shoulder and elbow surgery during his fellowships with Drs Lafosse and Toussait (one year) and Prof. JP Warner as well as Prof. Luke Oh.
 He is the winner of many national and international research prices (EFORT poster price, DKOU basic research poster price, EFORT fellowship, AGA fellowship, GOTS Asia Fellowship, etc.).

 He currently serves in the ESA Board of ESSKA after having served at the ESSKA Elbow Committee for two years (2016-2018).

-He was trained at Ludwig-Maximilians University Munich, Germany, the Medical University of Graz, Austria, and attended various clinical fellowships in the United States.
-He has finished his PhD thesis on platelet-rich plasma in collaboration with the Childrens’ Hospital Boston and his MBA masterthesis on cost-effectiveness in arthroplasty in collaboration with the School of Public Health at Harvard TH Chan.
+He finished his PhD thesis on Platelet-rich Plasma in collaboration with the Childrens’ Hospital Boston and his MBA masterthesis on cost-effectiveness in arthroplasty in collaboration with the school of public health at Harvard T.H.
+Chan.

 Prof. Gunter Spahn completed his study in medicine from Jena, Germany, in 1985 and since 2016 has been Assistant Professor for surgery at the Jena University Hospital.

 He is an active member of the following societies: ISAKOS (International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine), ESSKA (European Society of Sports Traumatology Knee Surgery and Arthroscopy), AGA (Gesellschaft für Arthroskopie und Gelenkchirurgie), ICRS (International Cartilage Repair Society), DGOU (Deutsche Gesellschaft für Orthopädie und Unfallchirurgie), DGfAM (Deutsche Arthrosegesellschaft).